Toronto's Bike Share system has grown substantially over the past

 starting in June, and by July 2020, it exceeded the ridership of

 August 2019, the highest month in 2019.
+January and February of 2022

-2023.
 The chart below illustrates this expansion.
 Before 2020, large

 expansions would occur in July, with many stations installed in